ST10486244/Assignment2_IMAD5112_ST10486244_Zia-Abdul/README.md

 ## Features

-- Asks yoy 5 quiz questions which helps you learn in a fun way
+- Asks you 5 quiz questions which helps you learn in a fun way
 - Fullscreen mode
 - Android App